+Board and Board committee meetings are scheduled well in advance of each year in consultation with the Directors.
 There are five scheduled Board meetings each year.
 Ad-hoc meetings are also held when necessary.
-There was one ad-hoc Board meeting held in 2020.
-Please refer to the

-Board highlights - 2020 section on pages 44 to 45 for more information on the key focus areas of the Board in 2020.
+There were two ad-hoc Board meetings held in 2021.
+Please refer to the Board highlights - 2021 section on pages 44 to 45 for more information on the key focus areas of the Board in 2021.